aramisgithub/questpresentation/document.md

 - Both of the characters, in each movie and book are villains

-- In the Odyssey, Poseidon isn't the main threat to Odysseus - the main problem is the war - but causes trouble throughout the journey
+- In the Odyssey, Poseidon isn't the main threat to Odysseus - the main problem is the war---but causes trouble throughout the journey

 - Poseidon is more cunning and mischievous in comparison to a big, more traditional villain like Shang Yu

 ## The Hero(ine)